 It's worth getting professional support with an affair.
 It you skip over it, attempting to start afresh, the feelings will linger.
 Working through affairs requires both of you.
 It's a relationship issue, so go for relationship counselling together.
-Individual counselling can be a useful addition but not a subsitute for dealing with an affair togther in relationship counselling
+Individual counselling can be a useful addition but not a subsitute for working through an affair togther in relationship counselling

 Typically a relationship counsellor will guide you through the following stages:

-- Manage the Crisis - Deal with immediate day to day concerns following the revelation of an affair, sort out practical arrangements.
+- Manage the Crisis - Discuss immediate day to day concerns following the revelation of an affair, sort out practical arrangements.
 Agree how to interact with each other.
 Agree how to interact with persons outside the relationship.
 Use support systems.
-Manage emotional impact.
+Manage the emotional impact.

-- Support for the betrayed partner - deal with obsessional thoughts, self-blame, comparison.
+- Support for the betrayed partner - Look at obsessional thoughts, self-blame and comparison.
 Find out what is needed to start to rebuild trust.

-- Support of Betraying Partner - Dealing with guilt , shame and frustration at partner's questions and accusations.
+- Support of Betraying Partner - Explore guilt , shame and frustration at your partner's questions and accusations.

-- Relationship Repair - Develop a new set of understandings about yourself,each other and the relationship.
+- Relationship Repair - Develop a new set of understandings about yourself, each other and your relationship.
 Understand what led up to the affair.
-Deal with the vulnerabilities in the relationship to prevent relapse.
+Understand the vulnerabilities in your relationship to prevent relapse.

 - Steps to Move forward - Continue to work on the relationship.
-Work together to deal with flashbacks.
-Revaluate the meaning of the affair more deeply now there's better communication, and a better understanding of the relationship vulnerabilities .
+Work together to work through with flashbacks.
+Revaluate the meaning of the affair more deeply now there's better communication, and a better understanding of your relationship raw spots.

 Telling The Truth Rather Than Waiting For More To Be Discovered

 Your partner is feeling unsafe about the unknowns about the affair and she may doubt you are being honest in your account.
-It’s important to be honest about the extent of an affair, trips away etc as soon as possible.
+It’s important to be honest about the extent of an affair, trips away etc ..as soon as possible.
 Waiting for more details to be discovered, further erodes trust.
 In an attempt to make sense of what has happened your partner may want to know the details and interrogate you.
 Be honest about what is going on inside you and support your partner to speak about what she is really asking underneath the question.
+It's understandable that your partner will want to know where, when and for how long questions and if you practiced safe sex.
+It's best not to get into specific details of sexual acts or get drawn into answering comparision questions which are really a call for reassurance.
 If you fear it will be unhelpful for your partner to know certain details rather than omit them, discuss your fears and find out what is important for her to know.

-If you have any contact with the third party or need to contact her, let your partner know in advance or as soon as you can.
+If you have any contact with your affair partner or need to contact her, let your partner know in advance or as soon as you can.

-Taking responsibility is to admit the truth of what happened: You deceived your partner; you lied; you didn't give her a say in you being intimate with someone else; you betrayed her trust which has left her in a bind: She loves you, she needs you and now she feels unsafe, vulnerable and left in a place of unknowing.
+Taking responsibility is to admit the truth of what happened: You deceived your partner, You lied by omission.
+You didn't give her a say in you being intimate with someone else.
+You betrayed her trust which has left her in a bind: She loves you, she needs you and now she feels unsafe, vulnerable and left in a place of unknowing.